Kwasniok/astra-web/README.md

 )
 ```

-ℹ️ See `./alias_table.txt` for a translation of the parameter names and ASTRA mnemonics.
+> ℹ️ See `./alias_table.txt` (created/updated with each start of the server) for a translation of the parameter names and ASTRA mnemonics.

-ℹ️ Some parameters in the body are optional and have default values.
-Confirm the ASTRA manual v3.2 on how the defaults are specified.
+> ℹ️ Some parameters in the body are optional and have default values, some defaults are automatically computed internally by ASTRA.
+Confirm the ASTRA manual v3.2 on how these defaults are specified.

-ℹ️ In the documentation below all requests is a complete list of all input/output schemas.
+> ℹ️ In the documentation below all requests is a complete list of all input/output schemas.

 # SLURM
 If you want to dispatch some computations to a [SLURM cluster](https://slurm.schedmd.com) carefully follow the instructions below.
 Otherwise you can skip this section.